 The Bank's policy is to invest in local communities throughout the Country to help them prosper economically and build social cohesion.
+The Bank's support for local communities focuses on education, health, sports and natural disasters.
+A detailed report of the Bank's Corporate Social Responsibility (CSR) initiatives can be found in the Chairman's statement.

-The Bank's CSR activities are not merely of charitable nature, but they also contribute to its positive image, to increased employee and
+The Bank's CSR activities are not merely of charitable nature, but they also contribute to its positive image, to increased employee and customer satisfaction as well as other factors that need to be taken into account when measuring business success and sustainability.